 The grid drawing printable worksheets I have made are all together in a huge presentation – there are over 35 different pictures for students to choose from, with themes including: Sweets, Cake, Fruit & Vegetables, Flowers, Architecture, Tools, Cutlery, Facial Features like eyes, mouth and ears, Fists, Animal textures, reptiles, fish etc. Lego and toys.

 For each picture I have created an ‘easy’ and a ‘hard’ version – the easier version has a very faint copy of the original image for the students to draw directly onto, rather than drawing onto a blank grid.

 ‘Easy’ Cupcake Grid Drawing Worksheet

 I have shared a list of artists inspired by food – enjoy!

-Each slide from the presentation can be printed to give out as a grid drawing worksheet, ideal for cover / sub lessons or extension tasks.
+Each slide from the presentation can be printed to give out as a grid drawing worksheet, ideal for an easy and simple art cover / sub lesson or extension task.
 The images are all high res so each slide can easily be printed to A4, then blown up on the copier (if needed).